menjaw/Python_Project/README.md

 - create new virtual environment using conda.
 - source activate new environment
 - do: "conda install -c conda-forge selenium" to use the selenium library
+- go to: "emil_scraper" directory and run: "scraper.py"